 Face masks are a common sight in the fight against COVID-19, and their use has increased as we look to prevent further spread of the virus.
-In France and Germany, people are required to wear a face mask in situations such as when visiting shops, and whilst using public transport.

-It is important to understand which masks work better for certain tasks, and to be aware of the potential pitfalls in sourcing masks from an unfamiliar or unreputable supplier.
+It is important to understand which masks work better for certain tasks and to be aware of the potential pitfalls in sourcing masks from an unfamiliar or unreputable supplier.

 When to wear a face mask